 Submission guidelines

 Papers must be formatted according to the guidelines for ACM sigplan papers (\documentclass[sigplan,screen]{acmart}), see https://www.sigplan.org/Resources/Author/ for details.
-Submissions should be made via Easychair (link to the submission site will be available soon).
+Submissions should be made via Easychair (https://easychair.org/conferences?conf=ftfjp2026).
 There is no need to indicate the paper category (long/short).

 The accepted papers will be published in the ACM Digital Library, though authors will be able to opt out of this publication, if desired.
 At least one author of an accepted paper must register to the workshop by the early registration date and attend the workshop to present the work and participate in the discussions.